-2.1.4.1 (S) Baseline Link with IED Countermeasures Co-located in Same Vehicle

-2.1.4.1.1 (S) SINCGARS.
-No communications across the 2-km convoy radio link were possible when either the WARLOCK-Red or the SSVJ was operating within the same vehicle.
+- 2.1.4.1 (S) Baseline Link with IED Countermeasures Co-located in Same Vehicle - 2.1.4.1.1 (S) SINCGARS.
+No communications across the 2-km convoy radio link were possible when the WARLOCK-Red was operating within the same vehicle.
+The WARLOCK-Green did not prevent usable communications. - 2.1.4.1.2 (S) EPLRS/FBCB2.
+No communications across the 2-km convoy radio link were possible when the WARLOCK-Red was operating within the same vehicle.
 The WARLOCK-Green did not prevent usable communications.

-2.1.4.1.2 (S) EPLRS/FBCB2.
-No communications across the 2-km convoy radio link were possible when either the WARLOCK-Red or the SSVJ was operating within the same vehicle.
-The WARLOCK-Green did not prevent usable communications.

-2.1.4.1.3 (S) Motorola XTS 3000 Handheld Radio.
-No communications across the 2-km convoy radio link were possible when any of the three IED jammers were operating within the same vehicle.

-2.1.4.1.4 (S) Garmin RINO FRS/GMRS Handheld Radio.
-No communications across a 400-meter intraconvoy radio link were possible when either the WARLOCK-Red or the SSVJ was operating within the same vehicle.
-The WARLOCK-Green did not prevent usable communications.

-2.1.4.1.5 (S) Additional Information.
-Use of either the WARLOCK-Red or the SSVJ on the hardtop HMMWV (M1026) caused the GPS PLGR figure of merit (FOM) to degrade to a "9," thereby preventing the FBCB2 from sending an accurate position update.
-The GPS PLGR installed in the softtop HMMWV (M1035) was not affected by operation of any of the IED jammers.

-2.1 (S) Baseline Link with IED Countermeasures Located in Different Vehicle

-2.1.4.2.1 (S) SINCGARS.
-Using a 50-meter jammer standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when either the WARLOCK-Red or SSVJ was operated in the jammer vehicle.

-2.1.4.2.2 (S) EPLRS/FBCB2.
-Using a 50-meter jammer standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle.
-The SSVJ required a 100-meter standoff distance.

-2.1.4.2.3 (U) Motorola XTS 3000 Handheld Radio.
+- 2.1.4.1.3 (S) Motorola XTS 3000 Handheld Radio.
+No communications across the 2-km convoy radio link were possible when either of the two IED jammers was operating within the same vehicle. - 2.1.4.1.4 (S) Garmin RINO FRS/GMRS Handheld Radio.
+No communications across a 400-meter intraconvoy radio link were possible when the WARLOCK-Red was operating within the same vehicle.
+The WARLOCK-Green did not prevent usable communications. - 2.1.4.1.5 (S) Additional Information.
+Use of the WARLOCK-Red on the M1026 HMMWV caused the GPS PLGR figure of merit (FOM) to degrade to a "9," thereby preventing the FBCB2 from sending an accurate position update.
+The GPS PLGR installed in the softtop HMMWV (M1035) was not affected by operation of the WARLOCK-Red or WARLOCK-Green. - 2.1.4.2 (S) Baseline Link with IED Countermeasures Located in Different Vehicle - 2.1.4.2.1 (S) SINCGARS.
+Using a 50-meter standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle. - 2.1.4.2.2 (S) EPLRS/FBCB2.
+Using a 50-meter standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle. - 2.1.4.2.3 (U) Motorola XTS 3000 Handheld Radio.
 No results are available.
-This test was omitted due to lack of available time.

-2.1.4.2.4 (U) Garmin RINO FRS/GMRS Handheld Radio.
+This test was omitted due to lack of available time. - 2.1.4.2.4 (U) Garmin RINO FRS/GMRS Handheld Radio.
 No results are available.
-This test was canceled due to radio hardware failure.

-2.1.4.3 (S) Shortened Link with IED Countermeasures Co-located in Same Vehicle

-2.1.4.3.1 (S) SINCGARS.
-Communications were possible once the radio link was shortened to 250 meters when either the WARLOCK-Red or SSVJ was operated within the same vehicle.

-2.1.4.3.2 (S) EPLRS/FBCB2.
-Communications were possible once the radio link was shortened to 400 meters when either the WARLOCK-Red or SSVJ was operated within the same vehicle.
+This test was canceled due to radio hardware failure. - 2.1.4.3 (S) Shortened Link with IED Countermeasures Co-located in Same Vehicle - 2.1.4.3.1 (S) SINCGARS.
+Communications were possible once the radio link was shortened to 250 meters when the WARLOCK-Red was operated within the same vehicle. - 2.1.4.3.2 (S) EPLRS/FBCB2.
+Communications were possible once the radio link was shortened to 400 meters when the WARLOCK-Red was operated within the same vehicle. - 2.1.4.3.3 (S) Motorola XTS 3000 Handheld Radio.

-2.1.4.3.3 (S) Motorola XTS 3000 Handheld Radio.
-Communications were possible once the radio link was shortened to 400 meters when the SSVJ was operated within the same vehicle.
 The radio link distance for usable communication when operating a WARLOCK-Red within the same vehicle was not determined.
-Further investigation was canceled due to lack of available time.

-2.1.4.3.4 (U) Garmin RINO FRS/GMRS Handheld Radio.
+Further investigation was canceled due to lack of available time. - 2.1.4.3.4 (U) Garmin RINO FRS/GMRS Handheld Radio.
 No results are available.
 This test was canceled due to radio hardware failure.